icon

 108-129mm (4.2-5 in.)

 While weather varies from day to day, the wet season usually involves frequent short heavy rains along with a rise in temperatures.
 This happens twice: beginning around the end of April before tapering off in mid-June, and again towards the middle of September, with heavier rains beginning in October and temperatures cooling down in November.
 Rains start to diminish in December.
 The wet season’s equatorial storms bring especially picturesque skies — a photographer’s delight.
+The wet season also brings higher water levels, so boating activities can be extended and guests can explore further.

 Dry Season